 I am an Assistant Professor of English in the School of Arts and Communication at Florida Tech.
 My research interests include 20th and 21st century literature, theories of world literature and cultural production, literary sociology, translation studies, media studies, book history, and critical data and algorithm studies.
 For the 2025–26 academic year, my work is being supported by a fellowship from ACLS, the American Council of Learned Societies.

-New Project: The World Republic of Data
+The World Republic of Data

-When Amazon first founded its translation imprint, Amazon Crossing, in 2010 commentators were confused.
-Why would a multi-million-dollar corporation engage in the niche and financially risky endeavor of publishing literary translations, a job usually reserved for independent publishers subsidized by private foundations and federal grants?
-By 2015, Amazon Crossing was the largest translation publisher in the US, publishing primarily romances, mysteries, and thrillers into English, French, German, Italian, and Spanish.
+When Amazon founded its translation imprint, Amazon Crossing, in 2010 commentators were confused.
+Why would a multi-million-dollar corporation engage in the niche and financially risky endeavor of publishing literary translations, a job usually reserved for small, independent publishers subsidized by private foundations and federal grants?
+By 2015, Amazon Crossing was the largest translation publisher in the US, translating primarily romances, mysteries, and thrillers into English, French, German, Italian, and Spanish.

 Teaching